artainmo/DevOps/cloud/README.md

 If we have a serious infrastructure on AWS, the network topology can become complicated.
 Transit Gateway solves this problem by providing peering/connection between thousands of VPC and on-premises using a hub-and-spoke (star) connection.

 ### Security and Compliance
 AWS is responsible for the security of the cloud while customers of the security in the cloud.
-The client must for example configure the firewall and IAM in the cloud but also encrypt application data.
+The client must for example configure the firewall and IAM in the cloud but also encrypt application data.<br>
 ![Screen Shot 2024-05-18 at 13 20 41](https://github.com/artainmo/DevOps/assets/53705599/124e785e-7b1d-4d03-ac8a-fce1689c7edb)

 A Distributed Denial-of-Service (DDoS) attack on our infrastructure is done by saturating/overwhelming our application server with requests.
 Those high volume requests occur via bots run on servers.<br>